microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationassignmentdefaults.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Specifies class-level defaults respected by new assignments created in the class.
-Callers can continue to specify custom-values on each assignment creation if they do not desire the default behaviors.
+Callers can continue to specify custom values on each assignment creation if they do not want the default behaviors.

 ## Methods
 |Method|Return type|Description|